 Notre Dame d’Afrique, Le Jardin d’Essai du Hamma, Pont Sidi M’Cid

 Top exports: petroleum gas, crude petroleum, refined petroleum, ammonia, and coal tar oil.

-The capital of Algeria is Algiers and the official languages are Algerian Spoken Arabic (Arabic), French, and Standard Arabic.
-About 40.263 million people live here (2016).
-Almost all of the Algeria’s population is Sunni Islam, making Islam an integral part of Algerian culture – though a extremely small Christian population lives there as well.
+Country Information: The capital of Algeria is Algiers and almost all of Algeria’s population is Sunni, making Islam an integral part of Algerian culture – though a extremely small Christian population lives here as well.
 The time zone is 5 hours ahead of EST.

 Because Algeria was once colonized by France, it now has a site known as Notre Dame d’Afrique in Algiers, or the Notre Dame of Africa.
 The church pays tribute to French influence on Algerian culture and life.

 Another place in Algiers to visit is Le Jardin d’Essai du Hamma, a serene garden with French and English influences.
 There is a great mix of plant life and the architecture is simple yet beautiful, with statues scattered throughout the area.
 In general, much of Algiers is filled with French-influenced architecture, museums, and other tourist attractions.

 Algeria is mostly covered by the Sahara Desert, so vast swaths of the country are uninhabited.

 Jim’s Perspectives: Algeria is one of those misunderstood countries.
 Ask most anyone about it and odds are they’d describe it as a backwards or war-torn country, like its neighbor to the east, Libya.

 However, the truth is anything but.
 It’s one of the most stable countries in the region, and is much more like Europe than Africa.
 The capital city of Algiers is more reminiscent of Dakar in Senegal, modern by African standards, than Conakry or Cotonou.